 * Participated in numerous anti-Bush and anti-war protests organized by International ANSWER

-In October 1985 at California State University, Sheen participated in a “teach-in” where he and his fellow panel members denounced the Reagan Administration’s Central American policies as “obscene,” “immoral,” and “based on official lies.”
-Sheen accused the U.S. of having “blood on [its] hands” because of its support for the Contras‘ effort to overthrow the “humane, just and democratic” Sandinista regime.
+In October 1985 at California State University, Sheen participated in a “teach-in” where he and his fellow panel members characterized the Reagan administration’s Central American policies as “obscene,” “immoral,” and “based on official lies.”
+Sheen accused the U.S. of having “blood on [its] hands” because of its support for the Contras’ effort to overthrow the “humane, just and democratic” Sandinista regime.
 And while he likened the Sandinista leaders to America’s founding fathers, Sheen said, regarding the U.S. presence in Nicaragua: “We are the terrorists.”

 The Democratic Socialists of America (DSA) have long viewed Sheen as a strong supporter of their agendas, as evidenced by the fact that in July 1992, California DSA leader Steve Tarzynski included the actor on a “List of potential major donors to DSA.”

-In 1994 Sheen was an initiator of the International Peace for Cuba Appeal, an International Action Center affiliate that opposed America’s economic embargo against Fidel Castro‘s island nation.
+In 1994 Sheen was an initiator of the Peace for Cuba International Appeal, an International Action Center affiliate that opposed America’s economic embargo against Fidel Castro‘s island nation.
 Other prominent initiators included the Cuban Intelligence agent Philip Agee, academic Noam Chomsky, and Congressmen John Conyers and Charles Rangel.

 Throughout the 1990s, Sheen held Democratic President Bill Clinton in extremely high regard, calling him “probably the brightest president of the 20th century.”
 By contrast, Sheen later compared Clinton’s successor, George W. Bush, to “a bad comic working the crowd, a moron.”

-In July 2000, Sheen was a signatory to a political ad in the New York Times calling for an immediate end to America’s economic sanctions against Iraq.
+In July 2000, Sheen was a signatory to a political ad in The New York Times calling for an immediate end to America’s economic sanctions against Iraq.
 The ad charged that the U.S. was responsible for “killing … over one million Iraqis, mostly children under five.”
 Fellow signers included such notables as Ed Asner, Joan Baez, Daniel Berrigan, Philip Berrigan, Noam Chomsky, Ramsey Clark, William Sloane Coffin, Jr., Richard Dreyfuss, Mike Farrell, Thomas Gumbleton, Rev. James Lawson, Liam Neeson, Rosie O’Donnell, Tim Robbins, Susan Sarandon, Pete Seeger, and Howard Zinn.

-That same year, Sheen signed his name to a letter titled “Appeal for Responsible Security,” which also appeared in the New York Times.
+That same year, Sheen signed his name to a letter titled “Appeal for Responsible Security,” which likewise appeared in the New York Times.
 “We call upon the United States government,” said the letter, “to commit itself unequivocally to negotiate the worldwide reduction and elimination of nuclear weapons, in a series of well-defined stages accompanied by increasing verification and control.”
 Other signers included Jimmy Carter, Marian Wright Edelman, George Soros, John Sweeney, and Ted Turner.